Best Destination Sandboxes at Local Parks for NYC Kids

 Lower level at West 105th Street

-I admit, this is an unconventional pick, because it's more of a recreation spot for teens and adults than a sandbox, but that's part of its allure.
-Two sets of rings tower above a giant sand pit, but you can always find a place to plop down far from the drop zone.
+I admit, this is an unconventional pick because it's more of a recreation spot for teens and adults than a sandbox, but that's part of its allure.
+Two sets of rings tower above a giant sandpit, but you can always find a place to plop down far from the drop zone.
 While your kids sift through the clean sand, they'll enjoy gawking at the ring tricks people pull off.
 There's also a sand volleyball court here, so it's a good sandbox alternative on weekdays when it's usually empty.
-Bonus: A cafe borders this sand spot.
+Bonus: A cafe borders this sand spot and serves plenty of kid-pleasing snacks.

 Enter at 242nd Street and Broadway

-Although the Bronx is lacking in the sandbox department (maybe because it's home to Orchard Beach?), local moms recommend this small, beach-like sand play zone located within Van Cortlandt Park's popular pool area.
+Although the Bronx lacks the sandbox department (maybe because it's home to Orchard Beach?), local moms recommend this small, beach-like sand play zone located within Van Cortlandt Park's popular pool area.
+New York City public pools open on June 26.

 A version of this article first published in 2015, but it's updated annually.